P

 Pitadors have only very recently been bred intentionally.

 The Pit Bull has a much different cultural connotation due to their long history of use in illegal dog fighting competitions.
-Many breeders who utilized Pit Bulls for these nefarious purposes sought to isolate and reproduce traits in the breed such as strength and aggression that would make them better fighters.
-Despite long being used for violent and illegal activities, Pit Bulls themselves are not to blame for this bad reputation, as with a loving and caring owner these dogs can make fantastic and harmless pets.
+Many breeders who utilized Pit Bulls for these nefarious purposes sought to isolate and reproduce traits in the breed, such as strength and aggression, that would make them better fighters.
+Despite being long used for violent and illegal activities, Pit Bulls themselves are not to blame for this bad reputation, as with a loving and caring owner, these dogs can make fantastic and harmless pets.

 3 Pros and Cons of Owning Pitadors